China arrests ex-security chief for corruption, leaking secrets

 "(Corruption) is a tumor eating away at the party's health and its resolute excision is a necessary demand to uphold the party's character, aims and leadership and to consolidate the party's power and basis for exercising that power," the People's Daily wrote in a commentary on its website on Saturday.

-Zhou was a member of the Politburo Standing Committee - China's apex of power - from 2007 to 2012, and headed the central Political and Legal Affairs Committee, a sprawling body that oversees law and order policy.
+Zhou was a member of the Politburo Standing Committee - China's apex of power - and held the post of security tsar until he retired in 2012.

-The security apparatus expanded during his watch and consumed a budget that exceeded the official figure for military spending.
-He quickly earned the enmity of Chinese dissidents.

 He was last seen in public more than a year ago.
 It was not possible to reach him for comment and it was not clear whether he has a lawyer.